Dheeraj-del-cyber/IPBL/README.md

 - 🌍 **Deep Multilingual Support**: Fully localized in English, Hindi, and Kannada.
 The AI dynamically generates responses natively in the selected language.
 - 🎙️ **Voice Assistant**: Speak your queries naturally in your native language, and the AI will guide you through speech recognition.
 - 💧 **IoT Dashboard**: Real-time soil moisture monitoring and smart irrigation recommendations based on live sensor data.
-- 📱 **Offline-Ready PWA**: Fully functional offline fallback using Service Workers for critical local advisories when the internet is disconnected.

 ---